ellisda/hash-srv/README.md

  - no need for dependency management (eg: dep, glide) since we're only using Std lib

  - How to integration test?

+## Design Review

+The 5-sec delay in the request for new hash processing could be implemented in different ways.
+I chose `timer.AfterFunc` which can't be cancelled or garbage collected until after it fires.
+Since we want the graceful shutdown to wait until the pending requests have been processed, this seemed acceptable.
+An alternative would be to put all incoming requests directly on a channel, but this could block the http handler if the bufffered channel filled up, which is in conflict with the requirement that the handler return immediately.